POC Computer Version One

 User avatar

 I’m busy hacking away at the design for my respun POC V1.5 and have had to solve a resource problem.
-I’m using an ATF1504AS CPLD for glue logic and figured since I have a bunch of macrocells, flip-flops and other assorted toys at my disposal, why not get fancy with the design?
+As I mentioned in the previous post, I’m using an ATF1504AS CPLD for glue logic.
+I figured since I have a bunch of macrocells, flip-flops and other assorted toys at my disposal, why not get fancy with the design?
 (CPLD logic attached.)

 The only flaw with that thinking is I quickly used up all the available I/O pins.
 That prompted me to move the generation of the /RD (read data) and /WD (write data) signals out of the CPLD and back to discrete hardware so I could use those CPLD pins for other functions.
 That’s not as bad as it might sound, as a couple of NAND gates in a single SOIC-14 chip that takes up relatively little PCB space is all that is required to produce those signals.

 Like its predecessors, starting with V1.2, V1.5 will have ROM in the $00D000-$00FFFF range.
 Since I’ve got a lot more flexibility with doing the glue logic in a CPLD, I added the capability of causing a write to ROM address space to “bleed through” to RAM at the same address, that RAM below ROM being referred to as HIRAM.
-With this feature, it will be possible to copy (“shadow”) ROM into RAM, switch out the ROM and run the firmware from the shadow copy in HIRAM, thus avoiding the frequent wait-states that occur with running from ROM.
+With this feature, it will be possible to copy (“shadow”) ROM into HIRAM, switch out the ROM and run the firmware from the shadow copy, thus avoiding the frequent wait-states that occur with running from ROM.

-Something to consider with such an arrangement is the danger of a misbehaving program accidentally scribbling on the shadowed firmware and precipitating a crash.
+Something to consider with such an arrangement is the danger of a misbehaving program accidentally scribbling on the shadowed firmware.
 I needed to devise a way to write-protect HIRAM when ROM is mapped out.
 This proved to be not as simple as it could be because the /RD and /WD logic was no longer in the CPLD, where it would have been a trivial exercise to arrange write protection.
 However, by moving /RD and /WD out of the CPLD, I did free up two I/O pins, which I could use to control HIRAM access.

 As my thinking evolved, I decided that when ROM is mapped in, HIRAM will be write-enabled.
 Such an arrangement will support the copying of ROM into HIRAM—an excellent application for the 65C816’s MVN instruction.
 When ROM is mapped out, HIRAM will be write-protected.¹ I would do this by using one of the now-free I/O pins to act as an input to control the HIRAM function, and use the other now-free I/O pin to tell the discrete read/write logic to disallow a write to HIRAM when ROM is mapped out.

 All well and good, but the discrete read/write logic that I have used in earlier POC permutations blindly assumes that when Ø2 is high, it’s okay to read or write.
-At the risk of being Captain Obvious by saying it, that would have to change.
 Here is the discrete read/write circuit I have used in older POC units:

-My plan is to use the above basic circuit, but with it rigged up so I can prevent /WD from being driven low when the effective address is $00D000-$00FFFF and ROM is mapped out.
-I pondered the situation for a while before a simple solution presented itself.
-Here it is:
+In order to implement write-protection, I modified the above circuit so I can prevent /WD from being asserted when the effective address is $00D000-$00FFFF and ROM is mapped out.
+It’s a simple solution:

 Operation is similar to that of the first circuit, except if the /WDI (write data inhibit) signal is driven low, the /WD output can never go low despite the MPU being in a write cycle.
 The CPLD logic will assert /WDI if the expression VDA || VPA is true, the effective address is $00D000-$00FFFF and ROM has been mapped out.
 Using a -7 version of Microchip’s ATF1504 CPLD, I’d expect that /WDI would be asserted about 19 nanoseconds after the fall of Ø2.
 With a 20 MHz clock, I would have about 18ns of timing headroom before the rise of the clock.
 Adding to that the time required for the NAND gate to react to the high-going clock input, and I think I will have bulletproof HIRAM write protection.